-Experience: Five years of experience in developing lesson plans and curricula for training, consensus building in a multidisciplinary and/or multijurisdictional environment, developing lesson plans and curriculum for training, and creating exercises to assess capabilities.
+Experience: Two years of experience in developing lesson plans and curricula for training, consensus building in a multidisciplinary and/or multijurisdictional environment, developing lesson plans and curriculum for training, and creating exercises to assess capabilities.

 - Certified as a trainer or instructional designer

 Contractual employees who work for an agency covered under the State Employee and Retiree Health and Welfare Benefits Program, have a current employment contract and work 30 or more hours a week (or on average 130 hours per month) may be eligible for subsidized health benefits coverage for themselves and their dependents.
 As a contractual employee, you will be responsible for paying 25% of the premiums for your medical and prescription coverage, including any eligible dependents you have enrolled.
 The State of Maryland will subsidize the remaining 75% of the cost for these benefits.
 You can also enroll in dental coverage, accidental death, and dismemberment insurance, and life insurance but will be responsible for paying the full premium for these benefits.